pnpnpn/dna2vec/README.md

 ---

-Note that this implementation has only been tested on Python 3.5.3, but we welcome any contributions and bug reporting to make it more accessible.
+Note that this implementation has only been tested on Python 3.5.3, but we welcome any contributions or bug reporting to make it more accessible.

 1. Clone the `dna2vec` repository: `git clone https://github.com/pnpnpn/dna2vec`
 2. Install Python dependencies: `pip3 install -r requirements.txt`